noddy99/brewblox-boilerplate/README.md

 ## TODO

 - Debug mode where the service subscribes to the `brewcast` channel to debug what is published.
-- Give a docker-compose configuration to expose the service in http (default is now https which is not supported by iSpindel)
 - Support an HTTP token that can be set in the docker-compose file.

 ## Limitations